pybuilder/pybuilder.github.io/documentation/plugins.md

 ---
 layout: documentation
-title: Pybuilder Usage Documentation
+title: PyBuilder Usage Documentation
 ---

 # Plugins

-This page documents the plugins that ship with the pybuilder distribution.
+This page documents the plugins that ship with the PyBuilder distribution.

 ## QA plugins